 And attempts to forge international ties have been undermined by the fallout from the murder of dissident journalist Jamal Khashoggi, who was killed and dismembered in Istanbul in what the government insists was a rogue operation by Saudi operatives.
 Other evidence has strongly suggested that the crown prince at least knew of, if not ordered, the killing.

 Hollywood talent agency Endeavor returned a $400 million investment from the government’s Saudi Public Investment Fund in protest.
-The fund is an investor in Variety’s parent company, Penske Media Corp.
+SRMG, a Saudi Arabian publishing and media company which is publicly traded, remains a minority investor in PMC, Variety’s parent company.

 More recently, Italy’s La Scala opera house returned a $17 million investment from the Saudi culture ministry, but on Wednesday it emerged that La Scala has agreed to open a Saudi conservatory for young boys and girls.